Hierarchical structure of the cosmic web and galaxy properties: Introduction

 The cosmic voids are, by the nature of gravitational collapse, large-scale structure phenomena.
 Because of this, they have been mostly and primarily used as tools to study the background cosmology, owing to their sensitivity to the underlying background model and the large-scales.
 However, a different perspective arises from the realisation that cosmic voids comprise one of the most extreme environments for galaxy formation.
 This might appear as a bit surprising view, considering that voids sometimes are defined as regions deprived of galaxies.
 Indeed, the cosmic voids are almost empty regions, but they are not totally empty (see for instance \cite{pan2012}).
 The standard cosmological model predicts that there should be a meager population of small galaxies that form and evolve inside the voids.
-There have been several studies investigating the effect of a unique void environment on the properties of galaxies \citep{Patiri2006, Kreckel2011, 2016_Beygu, winkel2021, 2021_Florez, 2022_DominguezGomez}.
-It has also been shown that this unique cosmic environment has significant impact on formation and evolution of dark matter haloes and their intrinsic properties.
-General consensus being that formation and virialisation of haloes in voids is delayed, which is reflected by lower central densities, lower total angular momenta and less spherical density profiles \citep{vladimir, mikolaj_porciani, hellwing21}.
+There have been several studies investigating the effect of a unique void environment on their properties \citep[see for e.g.][]{2002ApJHoyle.Vogeley,2004ApJ...617...50R,Patiri2006, Kreckel2011, 2016_Beygu, 2021_Florez, 2022_DominguezGomez}, and references discussed in \citep{sheth_RvdW_2004}.
+It has also been shown that this unique cosmic environment has significant impact on the formation and evolution of dark matter haloes and their intrinsic properties.
+General consensus being that formation and virialisation of haloes in voids is delayed, which is reflected by lower central densities, lower total angular momenta and less spherical density profiles \citep{vladimir, 2017MNRAS.469..594B, hellwing21}.

-Some other works focus on analysing the internal structure of cosmic voids, either using high-resolution $N$-body simulations \citep{Gottloeber2003, Aragon_Calvo_2012}, but also detecting it directly in the observed distribution of galaxies \citep{gama_filaments_in_voids}.
-While several studies have investigated the internal structure of cosmic voids and the impact of galaxy placement in the cosmic web, there remains a need for a comprehensive analysis of these factors together.
+Some other works focus on analysing the internal structure of cosmic voids, either using high-resolution $N$-body simulations \citep{Gottloeber2003, Aragon_Calvo_2012}, but also detecting it directly in the observed distribution of galaxies \citep{1991MNRAS.248..313K, 2004ApJ...617...50R, 2006ApJ...640L.111T, gama_filaments_in_voids, 2017ApJ...835..161M}.
+While several studies have investigated the internal structure of cosmic voids and the impact of galaxy placement in the cosmic web, separately, there remains a need for a comprehensive analysis of these factors together.
+More precisely, while works such as \cite{2010MNRAS.404L..89A,aragon_calvo_multiphen,Aragon_Calvo_2012} looked at the internal composition of voids using similar methods as us, and other papers employed different techniques to look at the internal structure of cosmic voids and their impact on DM haloes \citep{Gottloeber2003, Cautun_Nexus, hellwing21} the novelty of our work lies in lining the hierarchical multi-scale description of the cosmic web, with their effect on the galaxy properties, going beyond the mere analysis of DM haloes or sub-haloes.